 The bright red design of the Xtra needs no introduction.
 Many people love the style of the Henry range, as it’s a departure from the typical cylinder vacuum.
 But if you’re worried about the smiley face looking unprofessional (or just annoying!) you can easily remove it.

 More importantly, this vacuum is bulkier than many people realise, as it’s the same shape and design as the Henry/Hetty.
-It’s not huge, but the size and shape make it difficult to use on stairs.
+It’s not huge, but we did find that the size and shape make it difficult to use on stairs.
 It has dimensions of 36x34x37cm, so if you’re going to be storing it in a tight location make sure it fits before you buy.

-On a positive note, Numatic are one of the most reliable manufacturers of vacuum cleaners.
+On a positive note, we rate Numatic as one of the most reliable manufacturers of vacuum cleaners.
 Their vacuums are built to last, so you’re unlikely to need to worry about the Numatic Xtra breaking down.

 Suction Power and Performance

-The Henry Xtra HVX200-2A is powered by a 580W motor.
-This sounds low, especially compared to other vacuums with a similar price, but doesn’t appear to negatively effect the suction power of the machine.
-It’s also one of the reasons why the vacuum has received an A-rating for energy efficiency.
+The Henry Xtra HVX200-11 is powered by a 620W motor.
+This sounds low, especially compared to other vacuums with a similar price, but doesn’t negatively affect the suction power or cleaning performance of the machine.
+We also like that Numatic has included a hard floor brush for more delicate surfaces.

-While the Xtra isn’t the most powerful vacuum on the market, it has strong suction and performs well on any floor type.
+While the Xtra isn’t the most powerful vacuum on the market, it’s an all-rounder that provides decent cleaning performance.
 Whether you have laminate floors, carpets or floorboards, the Xtra has enough power to remove dust and dirt quickly and efficiently.

 A bonus is that the vacuum is one of the quietest cylinders.
 With a noise level of 74.4dB, it’s considerably less noisy than many other models (particularly uprights).